whaynes/STCW23/jekyll/assessments/Engine/OICEW-8-2D.md

 <!--rowstart-->

-[Use tools](guidelines#usetools) and proper joint materials to close up piping system
+{% do Use tools, usetools %} and proper joint materials to close up piping system

 <!--cellbreak-->